 The ExactSlice system allows you to manually adjust slices from thick to thin without opening the lid, using the external lever to give you precise, accurate slicing for soft and hard foods.
 Three feeding tubes ensure you can slice foods of a variety of sizes and add each ingredient gradually.
 Featuring uniquely-designed sharp blades and two optimised low (700 RPM) and high speeds (1600 RPM).

-I actually had to sit down and read the instruction manual before attempting to use this beauty, a first for me.
-Not that I’m complaining, in fact just the opposite, there are so many features and functions to use – many, many more than any other food processor I’ve used before.
+I had to sit down and read the instruction manual before attempting to use this beauty, a first for me.
+Not that I am complaining, in fact just the opposite, there are so many features and functions to use – many, many more than any other food processor I have used before.

-So far I’ve used the general purpose blade to make pastes, make cake mix, make cheesecake mix and chop vegetables; used the grating disc to grate cheddar and parmigiana; used the citrus press, made french fries and there’s still plenty to try.
+So far I have used the general purpose blade to make pastes, make a cake mix, make cheesecake mix and chop vegetables; used the grating disc to grate cheddar and parmigiana; used the citrus press, made french fries and there’s still plenty to try.

-Have any of you used one of these to kneed bread dough?
+Have any of you used one of these to knead bread dough?
 How does it compare to using the KitchenAid stand mixer?
 I can feel some experimenting coming on.

-Added bonus?
-It’s all dishwasher safe, but I’d be inclined to wash the blades by hand.
+Bonus?
+It is all dishwasher safe, but I would be inclined to wash the blades by hand.

 Would I recommend this?
-Oh indeed I would, it’s practical, well built and very stylish.
-As with other KitchenAid products this comes in a wide range of colours, so there’s bound to be one to suit.
+Oh indeed I would, it is practical, well built and very stylish.
+As with other KitchenAid products, this comes in a wide range of colours, so there’s bound to be one to suit.

-Comes with a three year guarantee covering parts and 20 years for the motor.
+The KitchenAid Food Processor comes with a three-year guarantee covering parts and 20 years for the motor.